mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

 Performance and Error Handling
 ------------------------------
-:ref:`ISO standards <knowledge-base-uds-standards>` defines following time parameters Diagnostic on CAN communication:
+ISO 15765-2 defines the following network layer timing parameters for Diagnostics over CAN (DoCAN):

 - N_As_
 - N_Ar_